domRiddle/ASF/Configuration.md

 ### `DefaultBot`

 `string` type with default value of `null`.
-In some scenarios ASF functions with a concept of a default bot responsible for handling something - for example IPC commands or interactive console when you don't specify taget bot.
+In some scenarios ASF functions with a concept of a default bot responsible for handling something - for example IPC commands or interactive console when you don't specify target bot.
 This property allows you to choose default bot responsible for handling such scenarios, by putting its `BotName` here.
 If given bot doesn't exist, or you use a default value of `null`, ASF will pick first registered bot sorted alphabetically instead.
 Typically you want to make use of this config property if you want to omit `[Bots]` argument in IPC and interactive console commands, and always pick the same bot as the default one for such calls.

 ---